morf1lo/simpleAutoClicker/README.md

-Simple Auto Clicker written in C++
+Simple autoclicker for Windows written in C++